War and Social Upheaval: Displaced Norwegian Children--World War II (1939-45)

 The Germans occupied Norway early in the War (April 1940).
-Norway ptoved useful to the NAZIs as naval and air bases made it difficult for the Royal Navy to bottle up the U-boats in the North Sea.
-Norway was also an important source of raw materials.
-Later after the invasion of the Soviet Union, the Germans were able to launch devestating raids on Allied convoys delivering war materials to Murmansk and Archangel.
+And like other counties invaded and occupied by the NAZIs, children were affected.
+Norway was a little different thn most of the NAZI-occupied countries.
 The NAZIs much admired Norway as a rich source of Nordic Aryan breeding stock.
-We do not yet have details on the extent to which the Lebensborn program may have operated in Norway.
-There does not seem go have been any organized kidnapping program as was the case in the East.
+In fact Norway w more Nordic/Ayan than Germany itself.
+A aesult, Himmler's Lebensborn ptogram functioned in Norway.
+We do not yet have details, however, on the extent to which the Lebensborn program operated in Norway.
+There does not seem to have been any organized kidnapping program as was the case in Poland and the East.
 The Resistance was active in Norway and numerous Norwegians were arrested and executed by the occupation authorities.
 We do not have details on their children.
 Most seem to have been taken in by family.
-The Germans maintained a substantial army of occupation.
-Later in the War, the Allies tried to convince the Germans that they were planning an invasion, to discouraging the Germans from drawing down the occupation force to strengthen the Atlantic wall in northern France.
-Thus over th 5 year occupation of Norways, there were many liasons between German soldiers and Norwegian women.
+The Germans maintained a substantial army of occupation, per capita, the largest of any occupied country.
+Later in the War, the Allies tried to convince the Germans that they were planning an invasion, to discouraging the Germans from drawing down the occupation force.
+They could have been used to strengthen the Atlantic wall in northern France.
+Thus over the 5 year occupation of Norways, there were many liasons between German soldiers and Norwegian women.
 After the War, these women were shunned.
-Over 10,000 children were born with German fathers.
-These children were also shunned and harassed.
+Over 10,000 children were fathered by German soldiers.
+Had the Germans won the war, these children would probably have begun part of the Lebensborn program.
+With the Allied victory contact was lost with the fathers.
+These children were like their mothers shunned and harassed.
 They were bullied at school and descriminated against when they began working.
 The Norwegian parliment finally offered a small cash payment as retribution (March 2005).
+There were also Norwegian refugees.
+Most sought safety in Sweden, but some made it to Britain.
+Unlike the Finnish evacuee children taken in by the Swedes, the Norwegin refugee children mostly came with their families.

 German Invasion (1940)